Good, Kind, and Brave: Six Ways Cedric Diggory Embodied the King of Cups, and How to Honor His Memory

 The King of Cups is known for making friends rather than enemies and showing kindness even to his opposition.
 Sound like anyone we know?

-It’s been over a year and a half since “Cursed Child” was published, and Cedric Diggory’s storyline still seems to make little sense.
-Here’s why Cedric deserved better.
+It’s been over a year since “Cursed Child” was published & Cedric Diggory’s storyline still seems to make little sense.
+Here’s why he deserved better.

 Robert Pattinson says playing the role of Cedric Diggory feels like “a lifetime ago.”